HVAC system leaking water

 How do I know if my HVAC system is leaking water?

-Common signs of an HVAC water leak include water pooling around the indoor unit, water dripping from the vents, or a musty smell.
+Signs of an HVAC water leak include water pooling around the indoor unit, water dripping from vents or registers, and excess moisture in the home.

 What causes an HVAC system to leak water?